Wharton State Forest

 Visitors can also take a guided tour via their smart phone.
 Accompanied by a walking guide brochure, the smart phone tour highlights 18 historic sites and buildings in the village.
 Taking the cell phone tour is simple and free.
 A data plan is required.
 Visitors simply scan the QR code at each location along the way.
 A short video and pre-recorded message will play.
 Each video is approximately 2-3 minutes.
 This project is supported and funded by the Batsto Citizens Committee, Inc., a volunteer group dedicated to preserving and promoting the site, and was created as an Eagle Scout project.
 For more information, visitors may stop by the Visitor Center or call 609-561-0024.

 Historic Batsto Village Area satellite photo map (PDF 3,682 KB)

-The Batsto Blacksmith Shop is now open for live demonstrations every Saturday through December 8th, 2012.
-Please contact the Batsto Visitor Center for additional details; (609) 561-0024
+The Batsto Blacksmith Shop is open for live demonstrations on weekends during the spring, summer and fall.
+Please contact the Batsto Visitor Center for additional details; (609) 561-0024.

 Click to view Blacksmithing Video

 Batsto Through the Years: A Teaching Resource (PDF 3.84 MB) was recently developed to help educators explain the importance of the New Jersey Pinelands and the lifestyles of the people who lived and worked there.
 It is the result of collaboration between the State Park Service and the Batsto Citizens Committee, Inc.